796 BCE (1st of Nisan, 2956): Based on computations using the Bible and archaeology, possible date for the death of Jehoash, King of Judah.

 1997: Eighty-one year old Joe J. Heydecker who as a German soldier created a secret photographic record of the Warsaw Ghetto, which, after being published in 1981 provided “evidence of Nazi atrocities and inhumane living conditions in the Ghetto passed away today.

-1999(29th of Adar, 5759): Composer Ernest Gold passed away.
-Born in 1921 in Vienna Gold was an Austrian-born Jewish-American Academy Award winning composer of the theme from the movie Exodus.
-Gold wrote nearly 100 film/television scores between 1945 and 1992, including the Hawaii Five-O theme.
-He also composed a 1968 Broadway musical "I'm Solomon".
+1999(29th of Adar, 5759): Seventy-seven year old Ernest Gold the Austrian-born Jewish-American Academy Award winning composer of the theme from the movie Exodus, the creator of 100 film/television scores between 1945 and 1992, including the Hawaii Five-O theme and the composer of a 1968 Broadway musical "I'm Solomon" passed away today.

 2002: Twenty-five people were injured in a terrorist bombing of Egged Bus 22 in Jerusalem.